 Most of our activities are done by volunteers.
 The association has local operations throughout Finland.
 If you are interested in joining us, contact us!
 Our action is open to all and does not require membership.

 Support from individual people is important for the continuation of our anti-militarist work.
 You can support us by joining us or by donating.
-You can also buy our products on our website.
+You can also buy our merch on our website.